toddcf/code-snippets/deployment/deployment-checklist.md

 - Upload via SFTP (FileZilla).
 - Only upload the minified CSS and JS files -- not the original edits.
+- Clear Cloudflare cache and test the live site.
+- Run Google Page Speed Insights and record the results.

 ## Post-Deployment Checklist